AdaCore/lmod_manager/README.md

 ## Limitations

-So far, only GNAT Pro and SPARK Pro are supported.
+So far, only GNAT Pro, SPARK Pro and CodePeer are supported.